portworx/px-docs/getting-started/px-licensing.md

 ## Introduction

-Starting with v1.2.8 release, the Portworx products support the following license types:
+Starting with the v1.2.8 release, the Portworx products support the following license types:

 |      License type      |  Description
 |:-----------------------|:-------------------------------------------------------------------------------------------------------------------------------